openstack-archive/fuel-docs/pages/installation-fuel-ui/post-install-healthchecks.rst

 .. topic:: Flavor creation

   Test checks that low requirements flavor can be created.

   Target component: Nova

   Scenario:

   1. Create small-size flavor.
   2. Check created flavor has expected name.
   3. Check flavor disk has expected size.

   For more information refer to nova cli reference.

 .. topic:: Volume creation

   Test checks that a small-sized volume can be created.

   Target component: Compute

   Scenario:

   1. Create a new small-size volume.
   2. Wait for "available" volume status.
   3. Check response contains "display_name" section.
   4. Create instance and wait for "Active" status
   5. Attach volume to instance.
   6. Check volume status is "in use".
   7. Get created volume information by its id.
   8. Detach volume from instance.
   9. Check volume has "available" status.
   10. Delete volume.

   If you see that created volume is in ERROR status, it can mean that you`ve exceeded the maximum number of volumes that can be created.
 You can check it on OpenStack dashboard.
 For more information refer to volume management instructions.

 .. topic:: Instance booting and snapshotting

   Test creates a keypair, checks that instance can be booted from default image, then a snapshot can be created from it and a new instance can be booted from a snapshot.
 Test also verifies that instances and images reach ACTIVE state upon their creation.

   Target component: Glance

   Scenario:

   1. Create new keypair to boot an instance.
   2. Boot default image.
   3. Make snapshot of created server.
   4. Boot another instance from created snapshot.

   If you see that created instance is in ERROR status, it can mean that you`ve exceeded any system requirements limit.
 The test is using a nano-flavor with
   parameters: 64 RAM, 1 GB disk space, 1 virtual CPU presented.
 For more information refer to nova cli reference, image management instructions.

 .. topic:: Keypair creation

   Target component: Nova.

   Scenario:

   1. Create a new keypair, check if it was created successfully (check name is expected, response status is 200).

   For more information refer to nova cli reference.

 .. topic:: Security group creation

   Target component: Nova

   Scenario:

   1. Create security group, check if it was created correctly (check name is expected, response status is 200).

   For more information refer to nova cli reference.

 .. topic:: Network parameters check

   Target component: Nova

   Scenario:

   1. Get list of networks.
   2. Check seen network labels equal to expected ones.
   3. Check seen network ids equal to expected ones.

   For more information refer to nova cli reference.

 .. topic:: Instance creation

   Target component: Nova

   Scenario:

   1. Create new keypair (if it`s nonexistent yet).
   2. Create new sec group (if it`s nonexistent yet).
   3. Create instance with usage of created sec group and keypair.

   For more information refer to nova cli reference, instance management instructions.

 .. topic:: Floating IP assignment

   Target component: Nova

   Scenario:

   1. Create new keypair (if it`s nonexistent yet).
   2. Create new sec group (if it`s nonexistent yet).
   3. Create instance with usage of created sec group and keypair.
-    4. Create new floating ip.
+  4. Create new floating IP.
-    5. Assign floating ip to created instance.
+  5. Assign floating IP to created instance.

   For more information refer to nova cli reference, floating ips management instructions.

 .. topic:: Network connectivity check through floating IP

   Target component: Nova

   Scenario:

   1. Create new keypair (if it`s nonexistent yet).
   2. Create new sec group (if it`s nonexistent yet).
   3. Create instance with usage of created sec group and keypair.
-    4. Check connectivity for all floating ips using ping command.
+  4. Check connectivity for all floating IPs using ping command.

   If this test failed, it`s better to run a network check and verify that all connections are correct.
 For more information refer to the Nova CLI reference's floating IPs management instructions.

 .. topic:: User creation and authentication in Horizon

   Test creates new user, tenant, user role with admin privileges and logs in to dashboard.

   Target components: Nova, Keystone

   Scenario:

   1. Create a new tenant.
   2. Check tenant was created successfully.
   3. Create a new user.
   4. Check user was created successfully.
   5. Create a new user role.
   6. Check user role was created successfully.
   7. Perform token authentication.
   8. Check authentication was successful.
   9. Send authentication request to Horizon.
   10. Verify response status is 200.

   If this test fails on the authentication step, you should first try opening the dashboard - it may be unreachable for some reason and then you should check your network configuration.
 For more information refer to nova cli reference.